Toyota sold 10.2 million vehicles worldwide, fewer than VW

 It’s a milestone achievement despite the taint to VW’s reputation from a huge scandal over cheating on emissions tests.
 Booming China sales helped offset that damage.

+Toyota’s vehicle sales in Japan grew in 2016, but the domestic market is relatively small compared to the U.S. and China.
+Toyota sales fell on-year in the U.S., but they rose in China.

+GM was the top-selling automaker for more than seven decades until Toyota, which makes the Camry sedan, Prius hybrid and Lexus luxury models, surpassed it in 2008.

-Japanese automaker Toyota Motor Corp. has had that auto crown for the past four years, although it fell behind General Motors in 2011, when production was hit by a quake and tsunami in northeastern Japan.
+Toyota held the global auto crown for the past four years after falling behind GM in 2011, when production was hit by a quake and tsunami in northeastern Japan.

-Detroit-based GM was the top-selling automaker for more than seven decades until Toyota surpassed it in 2008.
+Toyota officials have repeatedly said they are not concerned with being No. 1 and just want to make good cars.
+Volkswagen was keen to dethrone Toyota but disavowed that goal after CEO Martin Winterkorn lost his job over the emissions scandal.

+“At Toyota, we are not focused on chasing volume.
+We believe that our sales volume is just the result of our focus on making ever-better cars and providing better customer experiences,” Toyota said in a statement.

 Comments